danth/stylix/README.md

 };
 ```

 The wallpaper is the only option which is required!
+On home-manager used from a NixOS
+configuration, the system image will be used by default, thus nothing is required at
+all.

 ## Color scheme